-- how effectively and consistently schools' behaviour policies are being implemented - registers and the use of absence codes - instances of repeat suspensions - interventions in place to support students at risk of suspension or permanent exclusion - any variations in the rolling average of permanent exclusions, to understand why this is happening, and to make sure they are only used when necessary - timing of moves and permanent exclusions, and whether there are any patterns, including any indications which may highlight where policies are not working - the characteristics of suspended and permanently excluded students, and why this is taking place - whether the placements of students directed off-site into alternative provision are reviewed at sufficient intervals to assure that the education is achieving its objectives and that student is are benefiting from it - the cost implications of directing students off-site.
+- how effectively and consistently schools' behaviour policies are being implemented. - instances of repeat suspensions. - interventions in place to support students at risk of suspension or permanent exclusion. - Any variations in the rolling average of permanent exclusions, to understand why this is happening, and to make sure they are only used when necessary. - timing of managed moves and permanent exclusions, and whether there are any patterns, including any indications which may highlight where policies are not working. - Any trends in the data regarding students who are suspended and permanently excluded students, and possible reasons for these trends. - the cost implications of directing students off-site.